-The Office of Institutional Research & Effectiveness in conjunction with the Data Governance Committee shall be responsible for developing definitions of commonly used terms and will define how University metrics are calculated.
+The Office of Institutional Research & Effectiveness shall be responsible for developing definitions of commonly used terms and will define how University metrics are calculated.
 These definitions will be published for University consumption in the Limestone University Data Dictionary.

 Extraction and Reporting